In This Lesson

 The next thing you’ll need to do is attach a new Google Doc to your project.

 This allows you to write your content and collaborate all from one place.
-Once you’ve added the new Google Doc attachment, click the “Edit Inline” option to start writing your blog post directly in CoSchedule.
+Once you’ve added the new Google Doc attachment, click the “Edit Inline” option to start writing your blog post directly in your CoSchedule Marketing Calendar.

 Once all your content is completed in your Google Doc, use the “Convert to WordPress” button to automatically move everything over to a new WordPress post with one click.

 The next step is to add a social media campaign to your project.
-This allows you to write, collaborate, AND promote your blog post all from CoSchedule.
+This allows you to write, collaborate, AND promote your blog post all from your CoSchedule Marketing Calendar.